Automotive H-1B Sponsorship Jobs in Georgia

 Get Access To All Jobs

-Job Roles in Automotive in Georgia
+H-1B Automotive Job Roles in Georgia

-Customer Service & Support219 jobs
+Customer Service & Support85 jobs

-Manufacturing Operations151 jobs
+Manufacturing Operations78 jobs

-Quality Control87 jobs
+Quality Control49 jobs

-Maintenance & Repair81 jobs
+Maintenance & Repair30 jobs

-See all 528+ Automotive Georgia jobs
+See all 256+ Automotive H-1B Jobs in Georgia

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Automotive Georgia roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Automotive H-1B Sponsorship Jobs in Georgia: Frequently Asked Questions

 Which automotive companies sponsor H-1B visas in Georgia?

-Kia Georgia in West Point is one of the most prominent automotive H-1B sponsors in the state, with a supplier network that includes companies like Hyundai Mobis and various Tier 1 parts manufacturers.
+Kia Georgia in West Point is one of the most prominent automotive H-1B visa sponsors in the state, with a supplier network that includes companies like Hyundai Mobis and various Tier 1 parts manufacturers.
 Larger automotive suppliers with Georgia operations, including those supporting Kia's production lines and the Port of Savannah's vehicle import corridor, have also filed H-1B petitions for engineering and technical roles.

 Which cities in Georgia have the most automotive H-1B sponsorship jobs?